- Apply nowThe program starts once a year

 Molecular Plant Biology

-At HAN, you can do your specialization in Molecular Plant Biology.
 Plant research has never been more vital.
-After all, in the future plants will provide us with food, clothing, medicine and fuel.
+After all, plants provide us with food, clothing, medicine and fuel.
 By understanding cellular mechanisms better, we can grow food sustainably and develop new medicines.
-Want to work in a team to produce energy from microorganisms?
-Then this specialization is for you.
+Want to work in a team that investigates the effect of soil bacteria or plant hormones on plant growth?
+Then choose the Molecular Plant Biology specialization.

 Your life sciences internship gets you ready for the international job market.
 Where you’ll go?
 To a teaching hospital, research institute or company in the Netherlands or abroad.
 The type of lab?
 One that researches cancer, for example, or perhaps a biotech lab.
 In your 2nd year you follow a preparation program that covers all the important aspects of the internship.